LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map

 \section{Conclusion}

 In conclusion, this letter proposes an accurate filter-based LIO system denoted as LIO-GVM, which models the points as Gaussian distributions for robust correspondence matching.
-A key innovation that distinguishes our work from others is the proposed new residual metric for the filter-based LIO system, which marks an improvement from merely quantifying distance to incorporating variance disparity.
+The key innovation of the system is the proposed new residual metric.
+Unlike previous methods that solely measure distance, our approach incorporates variance disparity, thereby enhancing the system's performance.
 Benefiting from the new metric, the map of LIO-GVM can be maintained in a simple yet efficient manner.
-We demonstrate the reliability and efficiency of LIO-GVM through extensive experiments on different datasets collected in large-scale, perceptually challenging environments.
-For future works, we would like to develop an adaptive voxel representation scheme for the global map, which can greatly reduce the map size as well as increase the odometry accuracy.
-Besides, the occupancy information is not utilized for the current work; we plan to design an efficient ray tracing method to verify the occupancy status, enabling applications such as collision detection and path planning.
+We demonstrate the reliability and efficiency of LIO-GVM through extensive experiments on different datasets.
+The limitation of LIO-GVM is that it requires equipment with higher resolution LiDAR to ensure informative Gaussian fitting of the input scan.
+Additionally, the voxel size is not adaptive to the environment.
+To address these limitations, future work will focus on developing an adaptive voxel representation scheme for the global map.

 {